LeZheng/Owl-CL-document/CLHS-doc/23-Reader.md

     When the readtable case is :invert, then if all of the unescaped letters in the extended token are of the same case, those (unescaped) letters are converted to the opposite case.

-23.1.2.1 Examples of Effect of Readtable Case on the Lisp Reader

- 23.1.2.1 Examples of Effect of Readtable Case on the Lisp Reader
+#### 23.1.2.1 Examples of Effect of Readtable Case on the Lisp Reader

  (defun test-readtable-case-reading ()
    (let ((*readtable* (copy-readtable nil)))